 So I fished out research papers on the internet which tell you how to increase your revenues online.
 Here is the list for your reading pleasure:

-- Web site usability, design, and performance metrics [PDF, good paper with lots of information]
+- Web site usability, design, and performance metrics [good paper with lots of information]

 - Influencing the online consumer’s behavior: the Web experience [Good, detailed paper]

 - The impact of initial consumer trust on intentions to transact with a website: a trust building model [PDF]

 - The role played by perceived usability, satisfaction and consumer trust on website loyalty [needs subscription for fulltext]

 - An empirical study of Web browsing behaviour: Towards an effective Website design